 By becoming a member of the WAC SG, you become eligible to vote for the WAC SG incoming chair as well as stand for election.
 All are welcome: WAC directors, instructors, researchers, and graduate students.
 Standing group members must be current CCCC members.
 To become a WAC SG member, complete this brief form.

-As you plan for CCCC 2023, consider attending the WAC SG Sponsored Panel.
-And as you look forward to CCCC 2024, consider submitting a proposal for the WAC SC panel.
+As you plan for CCCC 2024, consider attending the WAC SG Sponsored Panel, "Writing Abundance Across the Curriculum" (see details on the sidebar).
+And as you look forward to the next CCCC, consider submitting a proposal for the WAC SC panel.
 We are interested in innovative proposals that push forward the scholarship of WAC while also connecting to the conference theme.
-If you would like your proposal to be considered for the 2024 WAC SG Sponsored Panel, email your proposal to Crystal Fodrey (email@example.com) by mid-April (check back for the deadline).
+Proposal details for the CCCC 2025 WAC SG Sponsored Panel will be shared shortly after the 2024 CCCC in Spokane.

 Each fall, the CCCC WAC SG seeks nominations for Incoming Chair.
 The Incoming Chair assists the Chair and Outgoing Chair in selecting a sponsored panel, planning the business meeting, and planning other WAC SG activities.
 This is a three-year commitment, as the Incoming Chair rotates to the Chair and Outgoing Chair positions.
 Any CCCC WAC SG member is eligible to be nominated for Incoming Chair.
 Watch for the call for nominations in early fall.

 Last revised on November 27, 2022